jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 ##Getting your app

 We'll start by forking the sample project, [WordCounter](https://hub.jazz.net/project/pskhadke/WordCounter/overview).
-This project uses Jazz™ Source Control Management (Jazz SCM for short).
+This project uses Jazz&trade; Source Control Management (Jazz SCM for short).
 It contains a manifest for deploying to Bluemix and can be loaded directly in the Rational Team Concert client for Eclipse.
 DevOps Services also supports Git projects.
 To find out more about support for Git, check out the
 [Getting Started with Bluemix and DevOps Services using Java](/tutorials/jazzeditorjava) tutorial.